 The addition of mustard and curry leaves for tempering only serves to add more flavor to this dish.
 This Chemmeen Roast can be enjoyed with Kerala brown rice, white rice accompanied by dal or Alleppey Fish Curry and Puli Inji or Kerala Style Ginger Pickle.

 Fish and Chicken Prawn Roast are also prepared in a similar way.
-Vegetarians can try Potato and Cashew Roast Nut or the Masala Baby Potato Roast with a variation of South Indian spices.
+Vegetarians can try Bombay Potato or the Masala Baby Potato Roast with a variation of South Indian spices.
 Here is how to make Chemmeen Roast.

 Kerala Style Prawn Roast